o3de/sig-ui-ux/meetings/notes/Sept02MeetingNotes/Sig-UX-UI-09-02-21-MeetingNotes.md

 Yuyi Hsu
 ----------

-You can submit issues on the links provided in the slide doc

 Several programs that we are doing to improve the UX in O3DE

    * BlueJay Design System Strategy Plan